Cyanobacteria: Electron transport chain

-Many cyanobacteria are able to reduce nitrogen and carbon dioxide under aerobic conditions, a fact that may be responsible for their evolutionary and ecological success.
+Many cyanobacteria are able to reduce nitrogen and carbon dioxide under aerobic conditions (using different methods to circumvent the deleterious effect of dioxygen on nitrogenases), a fact that may be responsible for their evolutionary and ecological success.
 The water-oxidizing photosynthesis is accomplished by coupling the activity of photosystem (PS) II and I (Z-scheme).
 In contrast to green sulfur bacteria which only use one photosystem, the use of water as an electron donor is energetically demanding, requiring two photosystems.

 Attached to the thylakoid membrane, phycobilisomes act as light-harvesting antennae for the photosystems.
 The phycobilisome components (phycobiliproteins) are responsible for the blue-green pigmentation of most cyanobacteria.
 The variations on this theme are due mainly to carotenoids and phycoerythrins that give the cells their red-brownish coloration.
 In some cyanobacteria, the color of light influences the composition of the phycobilisomes.
 In green light, the cells accumulate more phycoerythrin, which absorbs green light, whereas in red light they produce more phycocyanin which absorbs red.
 Thus, these bacteria can change from brick-red to bright blue-green depending on whether they are exposed to green light or to red light.
 This process of "complementary chromatic adaptation" is a way for the cells to maximize the use of available light for photosynthesis.

 A few genera lack phycobilisomes and have chlorophyll b instead (Prochloron, Prochlorococcus, Prochlorothrix).
 These were originally grouped together as the prochlorophytes or chloroxybacteria, but appear to have developed in several different lines of cyanobacteria.
 For this reason, they are now considered as part of the cyanobacterial group.

 Metabolism

 In general, photosynthesis in cyanobacteria uses water as an electron donor and produces oxygen as a byproduct, though some may also use hydrogen sulfide a process which occurs among other photosynthetic bacteria such as the purple sulfur bacteria.

 Carbon dioxide is reduced to form carbohydrates via the Calvin cycle.
 The large amounts of oxygen in the atmosphere are considered to have been first created by the activities of ancient cyanobacteria.
-They are often found as symbionts with a number of other groups of organisms such as fungi (lichens), corals, pteridophytes (Azolla), angiosperms (Gunnera), etc.
+They are often found as symbionts with a number of other groups of organisms such as fungi (lichens), corals, pteridophytes (Azolla), angiosperms (Gunnera), etc. The carbon metabolism of cyanobacteria include the incomplete Krebs cycle, the pentose phosphate pathway, and glycolysis.

-There are some groups capable of heterotrophic growth, while others are parasitic, causing diseases in invertebrates or algae (e.g., the black band disease).
+Many cyanobacteria are mixotrophic, capable of growth on organic carbon as well as photosynthesis.
+In addition, some cyanobacteria are capable of fermentation under anoxic conditions.
+Others are parasitic, causing diseases in invertebrates or algae (e.g., the black band disease).